anphase/pmn.nz/books.md

 _Thoughts_
 * I enjoyed this more than I thought I would.
-* Basically, lots went down in the development of art, modern medicine and science from Vienna 1990 - Einstein, painters/artists, psychology, Freud, Jung etc. to DNA.
+* Basically, lots went down in the development of art, modern medicine and science in Vienna from 1900 - Einstein, painters/artists, psychology, Freud, Jung etc. to DNA.
 * [Goodreads](https://www.goodreads.com/book/show/12263681-the-age-of-insight)

 _Rating_: 4/5